cscorley/dissertation/chapters/5_discussion/4_findings.md

 We have also explored class- and method-level granularity searches with different subject systems in prior work [@Corley-etal_2015].
-The results of our study presented here differ slightly, but it is difficult to compare the two, given the aforementioned exceptions.
+The results of our study presented here differ slightly, but it is difficult to compare the two, given the data granularities are different.
 In @Corley-etal_2015, we were able to arrive at the same conclusion as \fone, but unable to for \ftwo.
 That is, while we found that our changeset-based approach was as accurate as snapshots (\fonep), we were unable to find that the accuracy of the changeset-based model under historical simulation is consistent with the batch counterpart (\ftwop).
 It is difficult to determine the source of this inconsistency, as our prior work used datasets constructed by other researchers [@Moreno-etal_2014].
-We leave as future work extending our current study and dataset to include class- and method-level granularity searches.
+However, the inconsistency increases suspicion that batch evaluations are inadequate or non-representational of reality.
+We leave extending our current study and dataset to include class- and method-level granularity searches as future work.

 We arrive at the conclusion that the current approaches using batched evaluation do not accurately reflect the model performance or the state of the